 Soňa Mason, West Hudson Program Coordinator, discovered how satisfying it is to drill and break rocks as a volunteer on the Bear Mountain Trails Project.
 From there, she volunteered as a trail maintainer and supervisor at Harriman and Storm King State Parks respectively.
 Once a travel agent, Soňa reignited a love of wilderness and nature while travelling to some global biodiversity hotspots.
 She then became a full time student of ecology at Columbia and Rutgers Universities, and “dabbles” as a volunteer-trainer in stream monitoring, deer management, and promoting native plant life in her spare time.
 Sona’s job is to coordinate our trail programs and volunteers in the region west of the Hudson River, north of the New Jersey border, up to the Catskill Mountain region.
 The region includes Orange, Rockland, and parts of Sullivan and Ulster Counties.
 She resides in Pearl River, Rockland County, N.Y.

 Peter Dolan, New Jersey Program Coordinator, a 2010 graduate of Bucknell University and a resident of Greenwood Lake, NY, joined the staff in 2013.
-Peter holds a Bachelors in animal behavior and zoology from Bucknell University and brings a variety of training and skills related to outdoor recreation and education to the position.
+Peter holds a Bachelor's in animal behavior and zoology from Bucknell University and brings a variety of training and skills related to outdoor recreation and education to the position.
 Peter has done research SCUBA diving to study giant salamanders in Pennsylvania's Allegheny Basin; led backpacking trips on the Appalachian Trail with inner-city youth; taught State/Federal Standards science curricula to students in California develop skills and confidence by teaching them outdoor survival skills and nature-focused lessons; was trail staff for Wilderness Inquiry in Minneapolis, MN; and built trails as a member of Coconino Rural Environment Corps in Flagstaff, AZ.
 Peter returned "home" in 2013 for a season as an AmeriCorps member on the Sterling Forest Backcountry Trails Program before being hired on full-time.